Skip to main content

 • Stay organized.
 Write down the scholarships you are applying for, requirements and due dates.
 This way, you can keep track of what you need to do.
 The SRC provides a scholarship tracker on their website.

 • Share YOUR story.
-Share your personality, motivation and interest.
+Don’t be afraid to share your personality, motivation and interest.
 Think of a story about yourself that pertains to the topic of the scholarship.
-Rather than writing a list of achievements make sure to illustrate how different experiences impacted you.
+Rather than writing a list of achievements, make sure to illustrate how different experiences impacted you.
 A compelling story will make your essay stand out.

 • Make a connection.
 If the scholarship has a contact name, reach out to ask a question or share your interest in the scholarship.
 It may help make your application more memorable.